anasaadi02/Minecraft_Buddy/README.md

 - **threats** — list nearby hostile mobs

 **Note:** Auto-eat works independently of survival mode.
 You can have auto-eat enabled without enabling survival mode.

+## Self-Defense (Always Active)
+The bot has an automatic self-defense system that is **always enabled**:
+- **Automatic**: When attacked by a player or mob, the bot automatically fights back
+- **Smart weapon selection**: Equips the best weapon in inventory (sword > axe > trident)
+- **Task resumption**: After defeating the attacker, resumes the previous task
+- **Ignores environmental damage**: Only responds to attacks from players and hostile mobs (ignores fall damage, fire, drowning, etc.)
+- **self defense status** — check if currently defending

+The bot will:
+1. Detect when it's attacked by a player or mob
+2. Equip the best weapon available
+3. Fight back until the attacker is defeated or out of range
+4. Resume whatever it was doing before the attack

 ## Guarding
 - **guard here [radius]** — hold position and auto‑defend within radius (default 10)